ymeillier/vdc-gdc-lab-user/README.md

 ## Project Content

-The below tree structure provides a navigation map to the content of the repo:
+The below tree structure provides a navigation map to the content of the repo (review optional):

 ```
 vdc-lab-user-vdc-tmp/